What is a Pension and How Do You Get One?

 Pension plans must follow specific rules set out by the Department of Labor.
 These rules specify how much the company must put away each year into an investment fund in order to be able to provide you a defined pension amount in the future.

-Your pension benefits will be subject to a vesting schedule which determines how much you would get depending on how long you have been with the company.
+Your pension benefits will be subject to a vesting schedule which is an incentive program determines how much you would get depending on how long you have been with the company.
 For example, you may have to work for the employer a minimum of five years before you would be eligible to receive a pension.
 Your company determines in advance what this schedule will be, so check with the human resources person to find out how long you have to work there to get benefits.
 (Note: Any money you put in voluntarily is always vested immediately.)

 Taxes on Pensions

 Most pension benefits are taxable.
 When you begin taking pension income, you'll need to determine if you should have taxes withheld from your pension payment.
 If after-tax money was contributed to the pension, a portion may be tax-free.
 Sometimes with pensions paid due to disability, a portion of the benefit may be tax-free.
 These tax-free situations, however, are limited.
 It is best that you plan on paying taxes on any pension income you will receive.

 If your employer offers a pension, they can decide to terminate it.
 In such a situation your accrued benefit usually becomes frozen; meaning you will get whatever you've earned up to that point, but you cannot accumulate any additional pension income.

 In some cases, pension plans were managed poorly and were not able to pay out all of the promised benefits.
 If the pension plan was a member of the Pension Benefit Guaranty Corporation (PBGC) then in this circumstance, some benefits are protected for pension plan participants.

 What If My Employer Doesn’t Offer a Pension?